Our Photos & Videos will inspire you to think big when it comes to planning your next vacation. Sign-up to receive our newsletter updates.

 The Long Island Welcome Center is located at 5100 Long Island Expressway, Eastbound between Exits 51 & 52.
 Visitors to the Welcome Center can take a break from driving on the Long Island Expressway.
 The exterior features pay homage to Long Island’s nautical nature, from the welcoming lighthouse to the kids’ playground, which features a whale and shipwreck design.
 Stop by for amenitites including two electric car charging stations, an animal comfort area, an I LOVE NY selfie wall, and interactive tourism information with suggested destinations based on the user’s interests, from local wineries to beach recommendations.
 Currently, dining and community rooms are temporarily closed.

 Effective at 12:01 am on June 25, 2020 Governor Cuomo announced a joint initiative that requires all individuals traveling to NY, NJ or CT from listed states with significant community spread of COVID-19 to quarantine for a 14-day period upon arrival.
-Alabama, Arkansas, Arizona, California, Florida, Georgia, Hawaii, Iowa, Illinois, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, Montana, North Dakota, Nevada, North Carolina, Nebraska, Oklahoma, Puerto Rico, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Virgin Islands, Washington and Wisconsin (The list of states will be updated online as the data changes).
+Alabama, Alaska, Arkansas, Colorado, Delaware, Florida, Georgia, Guam, Iowa, Illinois, Idaho, Indiana, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nevada, North Dakota, North Carolina, Nebraska, Oklahoma, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Washington, West Virgina, Wisconsin and Wyoming (The list of states will be updated online as the data changes).
 See guidance here.

 UPDATE 7/13/20: Governor Cuomo is issuing a new order requiring all visitors from high-infection states to fill out forms regarding travel plans at all NYS airports statewide.
 Visitors that don’t comply and fill out forms before leaving the airport may be subject to a $2,000 fine and mandatory quarantine.
 The online form is also required for travelers using other means of transportation, such as by train or car.